-In FY19, the trial courts provided court interpreters 657 times at a cost of \$103,327.
-The heaviest demand for these services was in Chittenden, Washington, Windham, and Franklin counties.
-As one of the largest users of interpreters in the state, the courts have a keen interest in providing trained interpreters.
+In FY20, the trial courts provided court interpreters 499 times at a cost of \$76,950.
+The heaviest demand for these services was in Interpreting services in Chittenden, Franklin, and Bennington counties represent over three-fourths (79%) of all services provided during the fiscal year.

-Types of interpreters include language, American Sign Language (ASL) for deaf and hard of hearing, 'CART' for deaf and hard of hearing, Communication Access Real-time Translation (CART) services, and telephonic.
-Languages requiring interpretation in Vermont include Arabic, Bosnian, French, Maay Maay, Mandarin, Nepali, Somali, Spanish, Swahili, Thai, and Vietnamese.
+Languages requiring interpretation include American Sign Language (ASL) Arabic, Burmese, French, Mai Mai, Mandarin, Nepali, Somali, Spanish, Swahili, and Vietnamese.
 Vermont is particularly challenged finding interpreters in languages of lesser diffusion.

 Providing interpreters ensures that the Judiciary complies with the law and that court users with limited proficiency speaking, writing, reading, or understanding English have equal access to court services and programs.
 As Vermont's population diversifies, the need for qualified interpreters increases, and we expect the courts' interpreter usage needs to increase in the coming years.
-The Judiciary is exploring how best to provide Vermont's courts with access to qualified interpreters; options include implementing video remote interpreting and investing in training for local court interpreters.
+The Judiciary is exploring how best to provide Vermont's courts with access to qualified interpreters.
+Options include implementing video remote interpreting and investing in training for local court interpreters.